Jewish Holiday List

 Outside of Israel, the day after Shemini Atzeret, Simchat Torah marks the end of the annual Torah reading and the beginning of the cycle for the coming year.
 It is celebrated with singing, dancing, and merry processions of people carrying Torahs and children waving flags.

 In 167 BCE, the Maccabees led a band of Jews in a successful battle against the occupying Syrian-Greeks, who had desecrated the Second Temple’s eternal light.
 Miraculously, one day’s supply of oil lasted eight days, until more could be found.
 The Chanukah menorah is lit for eight nights to celebrate that miracle.
-Children play dreidel, and foods fried in oil are customary.
+Among the many Hanukkah traditions, children play dreidel and foods fried in oil are customary.

 For minor holidays, fasts and more, find Jewish holiday lists for the current and coming years using the Hebcal website.

 The holidays are a perfect time to connect with loved ones and others in the Jewish community.
 Many of our programs and services host holiday-related gatherings for all to enjoy.
-Past events include YPD’s LollapaJEWza, the Hanukkah Hugs toy drive by Women’s Philanthropy, and the many virtual celebrations of Hanukkah 2020.
-Women’s Philanthropy also hosts annual “Pack a Bag of Love” events for Hanukkah and Purim.
+Don’t forget to check our upcoming events for additional festivities.

 Jewish Holiday Happenings in St. Louis